-Figures 23 up to 48 illustrate such scatterplots for each of the five datasets (note that SubdueCL was omitted from this analysis).
+Figures 2 up to 38illustrate matrices of such scatterplots for each of the five datasets (note that SubdueCL was omitted from this analysis).
+The matrix of scatterplots has each row and each column devoted to one graph classification algorithm.
+For example, row 1, column 1 correspond to FSG+SVM and row 2, column 2 correspond to the Graph Kernel.
+The agreement between the predictions made by FSG+SVM and Graph Kernel can be found in row 1, column 2 and row 2, column 1.
+Note that each matrix of scatteplot corresponds to one dataset and either the positive examples or the negative examples.

 On all the datasets, a higher agreement is observed between the predictions made by the graph kernel and the FSG+SVM approach.
 There is a much larger disagreement observed among all other algorithms/approaches.
 We stress here that this observation is exploratory in nature, we cannot conclude disagreement at a statistically significant level as this is a null hypothesis as in correlation analysis and can only be rejected.
 However, for the purposes of our study this was sufficient indication that a further comparison on artificial datasets wherein we could evaluate the algorithms/approaches on specific parameters of interest was necessary.